learnk8s/learnk8s.io/src/askExpert201903/content.md

 - [Submariner from Rancher](https://submariner.io), a tool built to connect overlay networks of different Kubernetes clusters
 - The retailer Target is using [Spinnaker to orchestrate deployment across several clusters](https://tech.target.com/infrastructure/2018/06/20/enter-unimatrix.html)
 - You could use IPV6 and have a [unified network across several regions](https://itnext.io/kubernetes-multi-cluster-networking-made-simple-c8f26827813)
-- You could use a service mesh such as [Istio to connect multiple clusters](https://istio.io/docs/setup/kubernetes/install/multicluster/).
+- You could use a service mesh such as [Istio to connect multiple clusters](https://istio.io/docs/setup/kubernetes/install/multicluster/)
+- Cilium, the Container Network Interface plugin, has a [cluster mesh feature](https://cilium.io/blog/2019/03/12/clustermesh/) that lets you connect multiple clusters toegether

 ## 2. Can I have an API Gateway as an ingress?